inbo/tutorials/content/tutorials/spatial_variograms/index.md

 On synthedic data, the expected difference in variogram outcome between the two binning methods is negligible.
 On real data, it can make a difference:

--   A good minimum number should be achieved.
+-   A good minimum number of observations per bin should be achieved.
+Think in the order of a hundred, if your data allows it.
 -   Fixed distance bin sample size does not generally ramp up as in the synthetic data.
 -   Bin sample size matters for some difference measures; bins with particularly small or large filling will occur as outliers, especially when calculating semivariance.
 -   Different sub-categories within the data might be binned separately (e.g. categorical parameter `b`).

 Note that bin spacing and size are crucial for variogram calculation.
 A substantial minimum number of observations per bin is relevant.
+This can be output-driven: do bins align in the form you would like to model, or do they spread a lot with inter-bin noise?

 This is not restricted to equally-spaced bins: try log-spacing or equal-size bins!